Techniek-Nederland/techniek-nederland-formulieren/_sources/tutorials/get_products.rst.txt

 ..
 NOTE::

-    Some of the calls are a 'POST' in 2BA, although your not posting anything.
-This is a glitch in the API and will hopefully be corrected in the near future.
+    Some of the calls are a 'POST' in 2BA and will be transformed into GET calls (#BBAFGOSL-576)